Hybrid Tool + Report Page

 | Compliance scope misclassification | CMV-specific rules are applied to non-CMV deployments, or CMV obligations are skipped when they do apply | Audit gaps, process confusion, and preventable legal exposure | Use the 390.5T + 393.100 scope matrix first, then map to state unsecured-load and visibility requirements for non-CMV cases. |

-| Alias keyword cannibalization | Publishing separate low-delta pages for the same intent | Authority dilution and duplicate risk | Keep canonical URL and map aliases like auto magnet signs, business vehicle magnetic signs, and car door magnetic signs (plus car door magnet signs) to this page. |
+| Alias keyword cannibalization | Publishing separate low-delta pages for the same intent | Authority dilution and duplicate risk | Keep canonical URL and map aliases like auto magnet signs, business vehicle magnetic signs, car magnetic signs, car magnetic signs for business, car door magnetic signs, car magnetic sign, car magnet sign, and car magnet signs (plus car door magnet signs) to this page. |

 | Unknown | Known Status | Action |